Get the RAVE Guardian App and login with your SCU username and password

 Q. Are the tips sent through Rave Guardian anonymous?

-A. No. Your name, phone number and profile are displayed to Public Safety when you send a tip through the Rave Guardian app.
+A. There is an anonymous mode to send to send tips into Campus Safety dispatchers.
+If not selected, your name, phone number and profile are displayed to Campus Safety dispatchers when you send in tip through the app.